 - Try using task lighting at your workstation instead of overhead lights if you’re working late.

-- Please turn out all non-essential lights from 11 pm – 6 am every night through June 15, especially during the peak migration period of April 19 – May 7.
+- Please turn out all non-essential lights from 11 pm – 6 am every night from August 15 to November 30, especially during the peak migration period of September 5 – October 29.

 - Report dead or injured bird sightings

 - Participate in Austin’s boots-on-the ground efforts for Cornell’s Bird Building Collision Studies.
-Contact firstname.lastname@example.org to learn more–volunteer spots available April-May 2021.
+Contact firstname.lastname@example.org to learn more–volunteer spots available August through November 2021.

 - Laura Bush: Texans, turn out the lights at night to help migratory birds